schen8180/data440/hw4/hw4_report.md

 I used Python code and imported libraries such as the pandas, numpy, matplotlib, and seaborn libraries to do this assignment.

 Then, I imported and read this assignment's data file and named it as friends.
 From this, I created variables that separate the user, User, from their friends and the variable User by themself.
-Then, I used Python to calculate the mean, variance, and standard deviation for their friends.
+Then, I used Python to calculate the mean, median, and standard deviation for their friends.

 To create the plot, I utilized the concepts I learned from my data visualization class and made a scatter plot that shows the friendship paradox.
 The plot I made does, indeed, show that the friendship paradox holds for this individual.